Learn something new every day More Info... by email

 The majority of FM transmitters have a range of about 30 feet (about 9 meters).
 A good radio can increase that range to upwards of 75 feet (about 23 meters).
 Due to its low output, sometimes these transmitters are not suitable for use in large urban areas, as the frequencies they use may become interrupted with other radio signals.
 This situation can be aggravated by strong FM signals that bleed into surrounding frequencies which the transmitter uses.

 The FM transmitter has many helpful applications.
 It has, for example, made it possible to take any type of audio from a computer, including music or online debates, and transmit it to an FM radio.
 The FM radio, basically serves as alternative speakers.
 One benefit of this is that it removes the hassle of the listener from having to stay chained to a desktop PC to listen to Internet radio.

 A digital FM transmitter helps to connect an MP3 player with a car or a home stereo system through its radio receiver.
 It physically connects to the MP3 player and then broadcasts a short FM transmission of the songs playing on the MP3 player.
 Once it is plugged into the MP3 player, the transmission frequency on the FM transmitter is set to a FM station that is not used in that area.
 The FM receiver is then tuned to the FM transmission station and the music on the MP3 player can be heard via the car or home stereo speakers.

-For those using an FM transmitter in a car, FM transmitters typically work within a 50 foot (about 15 meter) range.
-A car traveling behind one with a FM transmitter can have its radio set to the same station and listen to the same transmission.
+For those using an FM transmitter in a car, they typically work within a 50 foot (about 15 meter) range.
+A car traveling behind one with a transmitter can have its radio set to the same station and listen to the same transmission.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!